hemidactylus/katasandbox/repair-improvements/intro.md

-With the 4.0 release of Apache Cassandra™, there have been improvements to incremental repair: the process is now more reliable, robust, easier to manage and ready for use in production.
+With the 4.0 release of Apache Cassandra™, there have been improvements to incremental repair: the process is now more reliable and robust, easier to manage and ready for use in production.

 In this scenario you will: